grafana/loki/docs/sources/logql/metric_queries.md

 ## Range Vector aggregation

 LogQL shares the [range vector](https://prometheus.io/docs/prometheus/latest/querying/basics/#range-vector-selectors) concept of Prometheus.
-In Loki, the selected range of samples is a range of selected log or label values.
+In Grafana Loki, the selected range of samples is a range of selected log or label values.

 The aggregation is applied over a time duration.
 Loki defines [Time Durations](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-durations) with the same syntax as Prometheus.